 On April 9th, USDA issued guidance clarifying that the 4-week monitoring is still required, but does not need to include a site visit.
-Child Nutrition Programs has created an updated monitoring form that may be used for an off-site 4-week monitoring visit.
+Child Nutrition Programs is working to provide an updated monitoring form that may be used for an off-site 4-week monitoring visit.
 Please see questions 22-24 of SP 11-2020, CACFP 06-2020, SFSP 05-2020 for more on monitoring requirements.